15. Command Panel¶

 The Command Panel can be opened from View → Show Command Panel.

-Second, and arguably more useful, it will read script files and execute them.
+The Command Panel can also be used to read and execute script files.
 Each line in the script file is a command that is sent to a app.
-Script files may be entered on the Cytoscape command line using the “-S” flag to Cytoscape, through the File → Run Script File... menu item, or through Tools → Execute Command File.
+Script files may be entered on the Cytoscape command line using the -S flag to Cytoscape, through the Tools → Run Script File… menu item, or through Tools → Execute Command File menu item.